But what about now? And how did it start? Let’s take a history dive, shall we?

-America and the Netherlands: We are old mates!
+America and the Netherlands: We’re old mates!

 American-Dutch Relations: The Dutch got your back!

-During WWII, the Dutch government-in-exile was at war in Europe.
+During the Second World War, the Dutch government-in-exile was at war in Europe.
 It also had control over the East Indies, a colony with resources like oil and rubber.
 The Japanese empire wished to secure this supply and sought to invade it.
-As tensions rose, the attack on Pearl Harbor on December 7, 1941, was a tipping point.
+And as tensions rose, the attack on Pearl Harbor on December 7, 1941, was a tipping point.

 American-Dutch Relations: Freedom!